A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function and Supervisory Signal: Loss Function

 where $F_c(x_{i};\theta)$ is the estimated head count, and $y_{i}$ is the ground truth head count.
 Then the total loss function is formulated as follow:

 where $\alpha$ is the weight to balance the pixel-wise Euclidean loss and the total head counting loss.
+BL~\cite{ma2019bayesian} stated that the original GT density map is imperfect due to occlusions, perspective effects, variations in object shapes and proposed Bayesian loss to constructs a density contribution probability model from the point annotations and addressed the above issues.
+The proposed Bayesian loss adopted more reliable supervision on the count expectation at each annotated point.

 SaCNN~\cite{zhang2018crowd} proposed to combine density map loss with the relative count loss.
 The relative count loss helps to reduce the variance of the prediction errors and improve the network generalization on very sparse crowd scenes.
 CFF~\cite{shi2019counting} fused segmentation map loss, density map loss and global density loss.
 Plug-and-Play Rescaling~\cite{sajid2020plug} combined regression loss with classification loss.
-Shallow Feature-based Dense Attention Network~\cite{miao2020shallow} proposed to use MSE loss with counting loss and stated that counting loss not only accelerates the convergence but also improve the counting accuracy.
+Shallow Feature-based Dense Attention Network~\cite{miao2020shallow} proposed to use MSE loss with counting loss and stated that counting loss not only accelerates the convergence but also improves the counting accuracy.
 Multi-supervised Parallel Network~\cite{wei2020mspnet} combined MSE loss, cross-entropy loss, and L1 loss.
 Besides, there is also some paper to use a kind of combination loss to enforce similarities in local coherence and spatial correlation between maps~\cite{jiang2019crowd},~\cite{ranjan2018iterative}~\cite{idrees2018composition}.
 Multi-task learning based framework is widely used in recent papers~\cite{tan2019crowd},~\cite{liu2019recurrent},~\cite{han2020focus},~\cite{kumar2019mtcnet},~\cite{gao2019pcc},~\cite{zhang2019multi},~\cite{sindagi2017cnn}.
 However, this kind of framework is sensitive to hyper-parameters.